Hiking Seceda: The Dolomites’ Most Ridiculous Ridgeline And How to See It Properly

 • Save

-SECEDA HIKING ESSENTIALS
+HIKING SECEDA ESSENTIALS

-TIME | 2 – 4.5 hours
+TIME | 2 – 4.5 hours depending on route

 DIFFICULTY | easy-moderate

-BEST IN | late July or early September-October
+BEST IN | Late July to early October

-jagged mountain peaks framed with wild flowers
+jagged mountain peaks of Seceda framed with wild flowers

 • Save